Phoshco/model-viewer/README.md

 ## Model Viewer

-Built and implement MMD models using Babylon.js and babylon-mmd as a hobby project.
+Implement MMD models using Babylon.js and babylon-mmd as a hobby project.

 ### https://phoshco.github.io/model-viewer/